HOW I GOT HERE

 This is where sh*t got interesting 🔍

-Psychotherapy was the first time in my LIFE where I was forced to stop sprinting, take the blinkers off, look around and analysis my life thus far.
+Psychotherapy was the first time in my LIFE where I was forced to stop sprinting, take the blinkers off, look around and analyse my life thus far.
 It taught me the most.
 I learned about my emotional self, my value systems, my triggers, my unconscious bias, masculine ideals, how my past shapes my present, as well as a load of narratives that I’ve inherited obliviously.
 The kind of shit we’re not taught at school.

 I consumed as much information on emotional intelligence and psychology as possible, with a heavy focus on work from The School of Life.
 I then stumbled across a TEDx talk by Barbara Sher which led to me to her book Refuse to Choose , where I learned about multi-potentiality; “the ability and preference of a person, particularly one of strong intellectual or artistic curiosity, to excel in two or more different fields”.
 That was it!
 I wasn’t a career-commitment phobe, I was a'"multipotentialite", commonly known as a polymath, and I’ve been living in accordance with my own nature.
 That ‘playful kid' in the classroom was doing what he was designed to do - remain curious, explore and create.
 I just needed clarity, some support and a little guidance, FFS 😡